 Looking for the biggest 'Bang for the Buck' in racing?
-The Hyper PRO Racer is a break-through in fast, safer, affordable racing.
-With a set of tyres costing just over AU$400 and lasting up to 2 race meetings, long engine life with modest re-build costs, bodywork and mechanical components designed and placed to minimize potential damage and repair costs and the ability to transport the vehicle in a small trailer behind a small car or in the back of a van, the Hyper PRO Racer is ideal for the ‘one man race team’ who wants to race on a modest budget.
+At AUD $24,995, the Hyper PRO Racer, ready to assemble 'Ready to Race' kit, or $9,995 for the 'Rolling Chassis' kit, is a break-through in fast, safer, affordable racing.
+With a set of tyres costing under AU$400 and lasting up to 2 race meetings, long engine life with modest re-build costs, bodywork and mechanical components designed and placed to minimize potential damage and repair costs and the ability to transport the vehicle in a small trailer behind a small car or in the back of a van, the Hyper PRO Racer is ideal for the ‘one man race team’ who wants to race on a modest budget.

 The design of the Hyper PRO Racer is based around three major components - driver, engine and tyres.
 The engine and tyres were primarily chosen on the basis of affordability.

 The biggest consumable cost in motor racing is tyres.
 Tyre costs can break a club level drivers budget.
 For these drivers it's the difference between racing and staying home for the weekend.

 The designers at Hyper Racer thought long and hard about the possibilities and concluded that the only choice was a 6 inch tyre designed for the Superkart category.
 These tyres are 'state of the art' racing design and are rated to very high speeds.
 They are readily available world wide and - at under AU$400 per set - are a fraction of the cost of larger tyres as used for example on Formula Ford.
 They also have the advantage of reducing aerodynamic drag and being very light.
 And 'light' equals speed.

 The choice of engine had to meet a set of criteria which included; manufacture by a mainstream engine supplier, environmentally friendly 4-stroke, state of the art race proven technology, affordable consumables and modest re-build costs.